driessenslucas/researchproject/hardware_installtion_guide.md

 ### Step 2: Attach Motor Driver

-Attach the motor driver to the base using 2 screws that came with the kit.
-Just so that it barely fits on the base.
+Attach the motor driver to the base using the 2 screws that came with the kit.
+The motor driver should be positioned on the base such that it fits snugly without obstructing any other components.

 ![Base Assembly](./assembly_images/base.jpeg)